 ❌ You Must Actively Maintain Buffs

-For More Cateye Erika - Wind Stalker Builds check out our Leveling Guide here, and our Endgame Dexterity Stacking Guide!
+For More Cateye Erika - Wind Stalker Builds check out our Leveling Guide here, and our Season Starter Dexterity Stacking Guide!

 Hopefully, this article can provide you some insight about the basics of each Hero Trait.
 If you are able to narrow things down to 2 or 3 options, check out some of the Leveling or Endgame Guides linked throughout.
 While you can't change your Hero Trait once selected, but it's pretty easy to level a new character if you change your mind.